Summerville YMCA's annual Flowertown Festival to be postponed until October

-SUMMERVILLE — Residents, locals and tourists will have to continue to wait a little longer before celebrating Flowertown Festival activities again.
+Residents, locals and tourists will have to wait a little longer before celebrating Flowertown Festival activities again.

-The Summerville YMCA is postponing its annual Flowertown Festival until Oct.
+The Summerville YMCA is postponing its annual fundraiser until Oct.
 8-10 because of the ongoing pandemic.

 The gathering is a weekend-long event that is traditionally held in the spring between March and April.